 The class KnowledgeRequirement is used to model a knowledge requirement, as represented by a dashed arrow in a DRD.
-KnowledgeRequirement is a specialization of DMNElement, from which it inherits the optional id, description, and label attributes.

 A KnowledgeRequirement element is a component of a Decision element or of a BusinessKnowledgeModel element, and it associates that requiring Decision or BusinessKnowledgeModel element with a requiredKnowledge element, which is an instance of BusinessKnowledgeModel.